-Our Community Service Department has a mission to make a measurable difference in the health and wellness of the individuals who live in our six-county service area.
-To accomplish that mission, regular health screenings are offered in the communities we serve to detect for the risks of heart disease and stroke as well as diabetes, cancer and obesity.
-We also complete a Community Health Assessment every three years to identify the primary health risk factors in the communities we serve.
+Our Community Service Department is improving the health of individuals in the communities we serve.
+Our mission is to make a measurable difference in the health and wellness of our six-county service area.
+Thus, individuals will be healthier.
+As a result, our communities will be more viable.
+Through our department, we complete a Community Health Needs Assessment every three years.
+This identifies the primary health risk factors in the communities we serve.
+Because of these assessments, we can tailor our services to what is important in the community.
 You can view the results of those assessments by clicking the links below.

 - Ephraim McDowell Regional Medical Center Community Health Assessment

 - Ephraim McDowell Fort Logan Hospital Community Health Assessment